-We do not have the capital resources available to continue the development of our product development programs or to otherwise remain in business.
-For more than 12 months, we have sought either additional financing to fund such activities or a collaboration or other strategic agreement with another company that would provide the capital needed to fund further development of our product candidates.
-Prior to our entry into the Capricor merger agreement, we had been unsuccessful in securing such additional capital.
-The planned merger with Capricor is subject to several conditions, including the approval of our stockholders of a reverse split of our common stock at a ratio not to exceed 1-for-100.
-If such conditions are not satisfied, we may be unable to complete the planned merger.
-In that case, we would be forced to liquidate the Company.
+The Company does do not have the capital resources available to continue the development of our product development programs or to otherwise remain in business.
+For more than 12 months, we have sought either additional financing to fund such activities or a collaboration or other strategic agreement with another company that would provide the capital needed to fund further development of the Company's product candidates.
+Prior to our entry into the Capricor merger agreement, the Company had been unsuccessful in securing such additional capital.
+The planned merger with Capricor is subject to several conditions, including the approval of stockholders of a reverse split of the Company's common stock at a ratio not to exceed 1-for-100.
+If such conditions are not satisfied, the Company may be unable to complete the planned merger.
+In that case, the Company would be forced to liquidate.